acadonis/Project-4/README.md

 ### Overview & concept of the project

-Having worked in groups for projects 2 and 3, I decided to tackle this project as a solo one, to help reinforce the full range of techniquies I had learned already throughout the course.
+Having worked in groups for projects 2 and 3, I decided to tackle this project as a solo one, to help reinforce the full range of techniques I had learned already throughout the course.

 I took time to decide on a concept, considering several possibilities (such as a London historic buildings finder) before settling on a holiday destination app.
 This offered the opportunity to have visually attractive content, together with allowing me to focus on the technical aspects by having a clear and simple idea for the content.

-In order to give this a unique selling point, I decdied to focus on the emerging trend for lower carbon holidays, and as such I decided to investigate 3rd party APIs for calculating the carbon of trips.
+In order to give this a unique selling point, I decided to focus on the emerging trend for lower carbon holidays, and as such I decided to investigate 3rd party APIs for calculating the carbon of trips.

 A mobile-first design approach was also a goal from the outset, having not had the opportunity in my previous projects to truly pursue this.
 My design thinking has continued to evolve towards a "less is more" approach, and I wanted to have a very clean design which was truly easy to use on mobile.